jlwoolf/balatro-loader-api/README.md

 └── README.md
 ```

+**NOTE**: files and directories are not loaded in any particular order.
+They should be considered "independent" of each other.
+There are a few options if you want to have some shared logic across files.

+1. Create a `lib` directory and pass `source_dir = ["lib", "src"]` to `init`.
+This will load the lib directory before the source.
+2. Explicitly call `load_directories` or `load_file` to load the dependents in your script.
+The paths passed to these functions are relative to the mod id's folder.

 ### Mod Name

 The mod id should be in kebab-case and is preferably also the same as `mod-name` used in the directory structure above.